It's-a Me, Agentic AI

 |---|---|---|

-| Fire Flower | Throw fireballs to defeat enemies at range | Code execution - reach out and run code to solve problems the model can’t solve with text alone |
+| Fire Flower | Throw fireballs at enemies | Code execution — solve problems the model can’t solve with text alone |

-| Frog Suit | Swim through water levels with ease | Web search - navigate and retrieve information from an environment the model wasn’t trained on |
+| Frog Suit | Swim through water levels | Web search — navigate environments the model wasn’t trained on |

-| Star | Temporary invincibility, blow through everything | Extended thinking/reasoning mode - brute force through complex problems at higher compute cost |
+| Star | Temporary invincibility | Extended thinking — brute force through complex problems at higher compute cost |

-| Cape Feather | Sustained flight and spin attack | MCP servers - sustained, extensible access to external services and APIs |
+| Cape Feather | Sustained flight | MCP servers — extensible access to external services and APIs |

 Each power-up doesn’t replace Mario’s core abilities.
 Mario still walks and jumps.
 The power-ups extend what he can do.
 A Fire Flower Mario can still jump on Goombas, but now he can also shoot fireballs at Piranha Plants hiding in pipes.

-This is exactly how agent tools work.
+This is exactly how agent skills and tools work.
 The LLM still does what LLMs do: reasoning, language understanding, and planning.
 Tools extend the model’s reach into environments it can’t operate in alone.
 An LLM can’t execute Python by itself, just like Mario can’t throw fireballs without a Fire Flower.
 But give it the right tool, and suddenly the problem space opens up.

 And critically, Mario has to learn WHEN to use each power-up.
 Frog Suit is amazing in water levels, useless on land.
 Fire Flower is great against Goombas, pointless against Thwomps.
 The model needs to learn tool selection, knowing which tool to reach for in which context.
 This is one of the hardest parts of building agentic systems.

-One power-up deserves special attention: the Star.
-When Mario grabs a Star, he becomes invincible.
-He plows through Goombas, Koopa Troopas, Piranha Plants, everything in his path just disintegrates.
-Nothing can stop him.
-This is not dissimilar to having an engineering manager who’s really good at clearing organizational blockers for their engineers.
+This is like having an engineering manager who’s really good at clearing organizational blockers for their engineers.
 The Goombas and Piranha Plants of bureaucracy, cross-team dependencies, access requests, and priority conflicts just melt away.
 Star power is temporary and expensive, but when you need to blast through a critical path, nothing else comes close.

 | Level Element | Environment Equivalent |